tkurtbond/tkurtbond.github.io/posts/2011/09/22/fighting-fantasy-rpgs/index.rst

-that the `Advanced Fighting Fantasy` RPG was a different set of books from the |FF| RPG, with a more detailed system, and it was probably what I should have been looking for instead of |FF:TIRpG|, but my interest had fall asleep; no doubt in part because the third book of the set, `Allansia`, was reputedly difficult and expensive to get. [#few]_
+that the `Advanced Fighting Fantasy` RPG was a different set of books from the |FF| RPG, with a more detailed system, and it was probably what I should have been looking for instead of |FF:TIRpG|, but my interest had fallen asleep; no doubt in part because the third book of the set, `Allansia`, was reputedly difficult and expensive to get. [#few]_

 However, the `Arion Games`_ edition (|AFF2e|) published in 2011